VITA-Group/TAPE/README.md

 ```

 ## Credits
-The codebase are inherited from [BiPE](https://github.com/zhenyuhe00/BiPE).
+The codebase are inherited from [BiPE](https://github.com/zhenyuhe00/BiPE) and [LongLoRA](https://github.com/dvlab-research/LongLoRA/tree/main).
 Thanks to their excellent work!